qgis/QGIS-Documentation/source/docs/user_manual/working_with_projections/working_with_projections.rst

 rasters and :ref:`vectorgeneralmenu` for vectors).
 If your layer already has a CRS defined, it will be displayed as shown in :ref:`figure_vector_general`.

-.. tip:: **CRS in the Map Legend**
+.. tip:: **CRS in the Layers Panel**

-   Right-clicking on a layer in the Map Legend (section :ref:`label_legend`) provides two CRS shortcuts. :guilabel:`Set layer CRS` takes you directly to the Coordinate Reference System Selector dialog (see figure_projection_project_).
+   Right-clicking on a layer in the Layers Panel (section :ref:`label_legend`) provides two CRS shortcuts. :guilabel:`Set layer CRS` takes you directly to the Coordinate Reference System Selector dialog (see figure_projection_project_).
    :guilabel:`Set project CRS from Layer` redefines the project CRS using the layer's CRS.

-.. index:: On-the-fly reprojection
+.. index:: CRS; On-the-fly reprojection
+.. _otf_reprojection:

 Define On The Fly (OTF) Reprojection
 ====================================

 QGIS supports OTF reprojection for both raster and vector data.
 However, OTF is not activated by default.
-To use OTF projection, you must activate the
+When OTF is off, each layer is drawn using the coordinates as read from the data source.
+When on, the coordinates in each layer are projected to the coordinate reference system defined for the map canvas.

+There are three ways to enable On The Fly Reprojection:

+* Select |projectProperties| :menuselection:`Project Properties --> CRS` from the
+  :menuselection:`Project` ( or |kde| :menuselection:`Settings`) menu.
+You can then
-|checkbox| :guilabel:`Enable on the fly CRS transformation` checkbox in the
-:guilabel:`CRS` tab of the |projectProperties| :menuselection:`Project
+  activate the |checkbox| :guilabel:`Enable on the fly CRS transformation` checkbox in the |crs| :guilabel:`CRS` tab and select the CRS to use (see :ref:`crs_selector`)
-Properties` dialog.

-**There are three ways to do this:**

-#.
-Select |options| :menuselection:`Project Properties` from the
-   :menuselection:`Project` (Gnome, macOS) or :menuselection:`Settings` (KDE,
-   Windows) menu.
-#.
-Click on the |geographic| :sup:`CRS status` icon in the lower right-hand
-   corner of the status bar.
+* Click on the |geographic| :sup:`CRS status` icon in the lower right-hand corner of the status bar, leading you to the previous dialog.
-#.
-Turn OTF on by default in the :guilabel:`CRS` tab of the
-   :guilabel:`Options` dialog by selecting |checkbox|
+* Turn OTF on by default in the |crs| :guilabel:`CRS` tab of the :menuselection:`Settings --> Options` dialog by selecting |checkbox|
   :guilabel:`Enable 'on the fly' reprojection by default` or :guilabel:`Automatically enable 'on the fly' reprojection if layers have different CRS`.

-If you have already loaded a layer and you want to enable OTF projection, the best practice is to open the :guilabel:`CRS` tab of the :guilabel:`Project Properties` dialog, select a CRS, and activate the |checkbox|
-:guilabel:`Enable 'on the fly' CRS transformation` checkbox.
+If you have already loaded a layer and you want to enable OTF projection, the best practice is to open the |crs| :guilabel:`CRS` tab of the :guilabel:`Project Properties` dialog, activate the |checkbox| :guilabel:`Enable 'on the fly' CRS transformation` checkbox, and select a CRS.
 The |geographic| :sup:`CRS status` icon will no longer be greyed out, and all layers will be OTF projected to the CRS shown next to the icon.